ArtemZakharchuk/Locarto-test/README.md

 You’ll need to have Node >= 14 on your local development machine

-## Available Scripts
+## How to run

-In the project directory, you can run:
+In the project directory, you should run next commands:

+Install dependencies

+### `npm install`

+Run the app

 ### `npm start`